 It is compatible with 32bit or 64bit system architecture and available to download as ISO image and USB installer.

 NG Firewall by untangle is a single platform where you can get everything you need to protect your organization network.

-It got beautiful dashboard, experience the demo here.
-It works like an app store where you can enable or disable particular app (module) based on the requirement.
+It got the beautiful dashboard, experience the demo here.
+It works like an app store where you can enable or disable a particular app (module) based on the requirement.

 In the FREE version, you get NG Firewall platform, free apps and 14 days trial of paid features.